kristianvaula/Sudoku/README.md

 # Sudoku
 This simple Sudoku project was a short solo project using React Native which served as the final exercise in the course Applikasjonsutvikling for mobile enheter.
 The task was to simply make a Sudoku app using a cross-platform framwork.
 The project was to be graded as approved or not approved.
+See instruction_manual.pdf for info about how to play.

 ## Some screenshots from the application:
 | Home Screen | In Game |